cs480group/CS480/README.md

-# Developer README
-# The following information details how our program operates
+# Developer ReadMe: The following information details how the program operates

 ## Running the program